 Making salted caramel candies

 The popularity of salted caramel candies is certainly on the rise.
 You can find them practically everywhere, from ice cream to confectionary.
 The best part is that salted caramel candies only require a slight modification to the making process.
 To make salted caramel candies, sprinkle coarse sea salt (approximately the same quantity as the sugar you used to make the caramel) over the top of the caramel after you’ve allowed it to cool for between 8-10 minutes.
 For large scale production, water-cooling is handled by the cooling wheel.
-The machine also handles the cutting and wrapping of the cooked caramel.
+Machines come with cutters for cutting the candy into different shapes and sizes.
+As well as wrapping for the final step.